 About DefenderShield® Technology

-DefenderShield® technology uses three separate non-toxic, human safe layers of exotic materials processed for maximum radiation blocking efficiency.
+DefenderShield® technology uses multiple separate non-toxic, human-safe layers of materials processed for maximum radiation blocking efficiency.
 Each material has unique and targeted radiation shielding characteristics, designed to work in unison to block all radiation emissions from 0 to 10 GHz.
-DefenderShield® technology refracts, conducts and absorbs to insure complete EMF protection.
-Modern science knows of no other way of shielding this broad spectrum range of EMF radiation emitted from electronic devices such as laptops, tablets and cell phones, without utilizing a multiplayer solution.
+DefenderShield® technology conducts, absorbs and dissipates EMF radiation to ensure complete protection.
+Modern science knows of no other way of shielding this broad spectrum range of EMF radiation emitted from electronic devices such as laptops, tablets and cell phones, without utilizing a multi-layer solution.

 Although every person and situation is different, we have received extremely positive feedback from electromagnetic hypersensitive customers who have used DefenderShield® products with great success.
 Many have found their symptoms are reduced or are completely alleviated.